factorhouse/slipway/README.md

-Key Jetty concepts are the [Server](https://jetty.org/docs/jetty/12.1/programming-guide/server/http.html) that manages network connections, [Connectors](https://jetty.org/docs/jetty/12.1/programming-guide/server/http.html#connector) that listen on network ports and decode incoming messages using specific protocol like HTTP 1.1, and [Handlers](https://jetty.org/docs/jetty/12.1/programming-guide/server/http.html#handler) that process a request and return a response.
+Key Jetty concepts are the [Server](https://jetty.org/docs/jetty/12.1/programming-guide/server/http.html) that manages network connections, [Connectors](https://jetty.org/docs/jetty/12.1/programming-guide/server/http.html#connector) that listen on network ports and decode incoming messages using specific protocol like HTTP 1.1, and [Handlers](https://jetty.org/docs/jetty/12.1/programming-guide/server/http.html#handler) that process a request and response.

 A Jetty Server is composed of Connectors and Handlers.
-Handlers can be pinned to specific Connectors with Virtual Hosts.
+Virtual Hosts can pin a Handler to a specific Connectors.

 Slipway supports complex Jetty deployments where one Server can expose many Connectors and Handlers.

+Slipway provides a base ContextHandler that processes a Request in the following order:

+-> Request
+-> ContextHandler
+-> CompressionHandler (optional)
+-> SessionHandler (optional)
+-> SecurityHandler (optional)
+-> WebsocketHandler (optional)
+-> SyncHandler
+-> ring-handler

 ## Configuring Slipway